Working in Lanzarote.

 Every EU Citizen has the right to work in Lanzarote with full working rights equivalent to that of his Spanish counterpart.

 As a self-employed person you will have to apply for a fiscal licence allowing you to trade in a particular field.
-You will be obliged to pay social security every month (275 Euros) and tax every quarter.
+You will be obliged to pay a minimum quota of social security every month (298 Euros) and submit an income tax return every quarter.
 At the end of the tax year you will also be obliged to make a declaration or Declaracion de La Renta.

 Setting up a company is slightly more complicated and it would be advisable to seek professional help from a person on the island.